vinoddotcom/ecom-learn-react/README.md

 npm run coverage
 ```

-## CI/CD Pipeline
+## Deployment

-This project includes a CI/CD pipeline using GitHub Actions that:
+This project uses a CI/CD pipeline with GitHub Actions for automated builds and deployments.

-1. Runs tests
-2. Performs type checking
+### Infrastructure

+- **Amazon S3**: Used for hosting the static files of the React application
+- **Amazon CloudFront**: Serves as a CDN to deliver the application with low latency

+### CI/CD Pipeline

+The project includes a CI/CD workflow (see `.github/workflows/ci-cd.yaml`) that automatically:

-3. Builds the application
+1. Builds the application
+2. Runs tests
-4. Deploys to an AWS S3 bucket (if all previous steps pass)
+3. Deploys to S3

-For detailed setup instructions for the S3 deployment, see [S3 Deployment Setup Guide](./docs/s3-deployment-setup.md).

-    ...reactDom.configs.recommended.rules,
+4. Invalidates the CloudFront cache for immediate updates

+To make changes to the deployment process, modify the workflow file in the repository.

+## Docker Deployment

 The project includes Docker configuration for easy deployment: